ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 In particular, it is expected that the resources used during the initialisation phase can be amortised across multiple appraisals.
 Verifiers claiming compliance with this specification must exhibit the same externally visible behavior as described here, they are not required to use the same internal data structures.

-In the following, if a MUST-level requirement is violated, the entire procedure is aborted.

 ## Appraisal Context initialisation